DevExpress-Examples/blazor-popup-confirmation-dialog/README.md

 Follow the steps below to implement a confirmation dialog:

-1. Add a [DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup) component to the page, disable default user actions that dismiss the popup, and add custom buttons to the component's content area.
+1. Creare a confirmation dialog component (`ConfirmationDialog`).
+Populate it with a [DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup) component, disable default user actions that dismiss the popup, and add custom buttons to the component's content area.

     ```html
     <DxPopup @bind-Visible="@ConfirmationShown"